Peng-Protocol/Dexhune-SS/SS/Specifications/ShockSpace.md

 - updateSL

-Allows the user to update their stop loss price, changes the existing stop loss, can only be executed by the order maker.
+Allows the user to update their stop loss price, changes the existing stop loss, can only be executed by the position maker.

 New SL cannot be greater than current price on longs, or lower than current price on shorts.